jrommann/UltimateGMScreen/README.md

 - Search all notes

 ## Changelog
+### Release 9.0
+- Improved folder path performance
+- Removed the path field

+#### If you are still using the Path field DO NOT upgrade!
+It has been removed and no longer supported

 ### 8.5
 - added folder paths to relation linking
 - added folder paths to folder parent selection